casangi/casadocs/docs/tasks/task_tclean.rst

    - mpiprocs: integer, number of processes (>1 for parallel runs)
    - chnchnks: integer, number of sub-cubes or chanchunks into which cubes are partitioned in the major cycles
-   - memavail: float, memory available, as found by tclean at the beginning of the first major cycle.
+   - memavail: float, estimated available memory, as found by tclean at the beginning of the first major cycle.
    - memreq: float, estimate of memory required, as a function of cube size, number of processors, and a few heuristic scale factors.
 Expressed in GBs.